Environmental groups around the world working together

 Explore the wetlands and other Natural parks in Andalucia

-The many wading birds are mostly very easy to observe thanks to the typical wetland in La Charca.
+There are many wading birds that are generally easy to observe, thanks to the typical wetland in La Charca.

-They feed mainly in the shallow water they fin insects and other invertebrates, fish and frogs.
+They feed mainly in shallow water to find insects and other invertebrates, fish and frogs.

-Our clients in the area are more than welcome to visit the reservoir, a nice walk through Mediterranean and tropical vegetation will take you to different bird observatories where you will enjoy watching them and listening to the sounds of their happy goings-on.
+Our clients in the area are more than welcome to visit the reserve.
+It is a nice walk through Mediterranean and tropical vegetation, the path takes you to different bird observatories where you can enjoy watching the birds and listen to the sounds of their happy goings-on.